-In order to build WSO2 GS from the Source distribution, it is necessary to install Apache Maven on Windows.
+In order to build WSO2 products from the Source distribution, it is necessary to install Apache Maven on Windows.

-Apache Maven v.2.1.0 or later is recommended for WSO2 GS.
+Apache Maven v.2.1.0 or later is recommended for WSO2 products

-See GS Installation Prerequisites for the list of all applications necessary to install and work with WSO2 GS, and links to them.
+Refer to Installation Prerequisites for the list of all applications necessary to install and work with the WSO2 product you plan to install.

 Follow the instructions below to set up Apache Maven.

 Make sure you have a JDK installed on your system.
-See Apache Maven System Requirements for details.
+Refer to Apache Maven System Requirements for details.

 1. Open a Web browser and access the following URL: